UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 52 points in five of seven games this season.
+- UCF and its opponents have gone over the current 52-point total in five of seven games (71.4%) this season.

-- In 50% of Temple's games this season (3/6), the teams combined to score more than Saturday's over/under of 52.
+- Temple and its opponents have combined to score more than 52 points in three of six games this season.

-- The combined points per game average of the two teams, 54.7, is 2.7 points above Saturday's over/under.
+- This contest's over/under is 10.5 points lower than the 62.5 these two squads combine to give up per game in 2021.

 - The average total in Knights games this season is 63.1, 11.1 points above Saturday's over/under of 52.

-- The 52-point over/under for this game is 2.8 points below the 54.8 points per game average total in Owls games this season.
+- The 52-point total for this game is 2.8 points below the 54.8 points per game average total in Owls games this season.

 UCF Stats and Trends

-- UCF is 1-2 against the spread and 2-1 overall in games when it puts up more than 33.9 points.
+- UCF is 1-2 against the spread and 2-1 overall this season when the team scores more than 33.9 points.

-- The Knights have turned the ball over 10 times this season, three more turnovers than the Owls have forced (7).
+- This year, the Knights have turned the ball over 10 times, three more than the Owls' takeaways (7).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.